A stop-motion sci-fi adventure FILM Ten years in the making

 Click on the image below to find the full-length film at Amazon

 The production was typical for stop-motion animation, which is to say, grueling.
 A typical animation session would begin at 10pm and continue until the sun started to peek through the windows the following morning, ruining the light.
 I averaged about 2 hours per second of finished footage.
 As tedious and difficult as the process was, there was nothing more satisfying than finishing a shot and watching a static scene and stiff creatures come magically to life.

 I would often watch a 6-second shot looping for 30 minutes after completing it at 5am, mesmerized by the spectacle I had just created.

-The dinosaur creature, Rex, was the first to be built and it was his design that embodies many of the wider themes of the film.
+The dinosaur creature, Rex, was the most complicated armature I had ever built and it was his design that embodies many of the wider themes of the film.
 The genesis was a shard of bone and teeth I found on the Florida coast.
 One day I looked at it from just the right angle, and a tyrannosaur looked back at me:

 Behind-The-Scenes video and experimental animation sequences I did to stave off the tedium.
 With more tedium.

-After photography was complete, I collaborated with a talented team of sound artists, composer, mixer and colorist to fill out the world with a full sound design, surround sound mix and beautiful picture.
+After photography was complete, I collaborated with a talented team of sound artists, composer, mixer and colorist to fill out the world with sound design, soundtrack and some beautiful color work.